Dynamic Probabilistic Reliable Broadcast: Probabilistic Reliable Broadcast

 \myparagraph{Long-lived reliable broadcast.} In a \emph{long-lived} execution of reliable broadcast, each process maintains a history of delivered messages and can invoke $\broadcast$ an unbounded number of times, but correct processes behave sequentially, i.e., wait for the output of a $\broadcast$ invocation before starting a new one.
 The abstraction can easily be implemented using an instance of reliable broadcast for each message, by attaching to it the source's $\Id$ and a sequence number~\cite{bra87asynchronous}.

-If one uses instances of probabilistic reliable broadcast instead, there is a fixed probability of failure in every instance, therefore, in an infinite run (assuming processes broadcast messages an infinite number of times) the probability of failure converges to 1.
-We therefore consider the \emph{expected failure time} of a \emph{long-lived probabilistic reliable broadcast} as the expected number of instances by which the protocol fails.
+\myparagraph{Probabilistic broadcast.} Instances of reliable broadcast can also be probabilistic~\cite{scalable-rb-disc}, in which case there is a probability for each instance that the protocol does not satisfy some property (e.g. violates $\Consistency$).
+If one uses instances of probabilistic reliable broadcast for building a long-lived abstraction, the probability of failure converges to 1 in an infinite run (assuming processes broadcast messages an infinite number of times).
+We therefore consider the \emph{expected failure time} of a \emph{long-lived probabilistic reliable broadcast} ($\LPRB$) as the expected number of broadcast instances by which the protocol fails.

-\myparagraph{Witness-Based Protocol.} We first present an algorithm that implements Byzantine reliable broadcast using a distributed \emph{witness oracle} $\omega$.
-Intuitively, every process $p_i$ can query its local oracle module $\omega_i$ to map each \emph{event} $e=(id,seq)$ (a pair of a process identifier and a sequence number) to a set of processes that should \emph{validate} the $seq$-th event of process $id$.
-The oracle module $\omega_i$ exports two operations: $\GetAllWitnesses(\Id,\seq)$, which returns a set $V_i$ of processes potentially acting as witnesses for the pair $(\Id,\seq)$, and $\GetOwnWitnesses(\Id,\seq)$, that returns a set $W_i \subseteq V_i$ of witnesses particular to $p_i$, referred to as $p_i$'s \emph{witness-set}.